Update after 1st August 2022

 This keeps the choice in your hands and you are not being sold a mortgage that is unsuitable.
 Our mortgage advice service is FREE and you are under no obligations.
 We are here to help make your purchase in Austria as simple as possible.
 Check our ‘Mortgages’ section for more details.

 What do we do for you?
 We become your personal Property Consultants and advise you to the best of our knowledge.
-We are not always directly working for the seller, this is the job of our Austrian colleagues.
+We are not always directly working for a seller, this is the job of our Austrian colleagues.
 Our remit is to look after your interests to the best of our ability.
-We have gained much knowledge of the Austria property market over the past 17 years and we use this knowledge to guide you to the best property for you.
+We have gained much knowledge of the Austria property market over the past 15 years and we use this knowledge to guide you to the best property for you.

 We can negotiate on your behalf to ensure the best purchase price.
 Our services and cost is shared with our Austrian Colleagues, so you pay no extra whatsoever.
+There is a commission of 3% + vat which you pay to us for our services, should you have identified and purchased a property listed on our website.
+The seller pays our Austrian colleagues a commission of 3% + vat.

 Austria Property Buying Advice